top of page

 PALS is designed to teach the skills needed to assess and administer care within the first 10 minutes of a pediatric cardiac arrest.
 Providers learn the skills needed to manage advanced cardiac life support scenarios: respiratory emergency, various types of cardiac arrest, pre-arrest emergencies: stable and unstable bradycardia and tachycardia.
 This course is open to those working in the following hospitals: CGMH, GBGH, MAHC, OSMH, RVH, SMH, and WPSHC.

-The PALS course for November 2023 is now full.
-Additional courses will be released in the near future.
+The PALS course is now full.
+Additional dates will be released in the near future.

 Pediatric Advanced Life Support (PALS) Plus Re-Certification Course